joshgallantt/Nexus/README.md

 The `serialised` parameter controls how events are delivered to a destination:

-* `true` *(default)*: Events are delivered in order, one at a time, using an internal actor.
-Use this for destinations that require sequencing (e.g. session tracking, chain-dependent logging).
+* `true` *(default)*: By default, events are delivered in order, one at a time, using an internal actor.
+Use this for destinations that require sequencing (e.g. session tracking, chain-dependent logging) or if you're not sure.

 * `false`: Events are sent concurrently from background tasks.
 This is ideal for analytics SDKs or non-sequenced logs where performance is key.